Bishop's Stortford: Economy and business

-Bishop's Stortford is a prosperous town.
+Stortford is a prosperous town.
 The key drivers of its growth according to the Town Wide Employment Study for Bishop's Stortford are "Stansted Airport, an excellent rail service into central London and good road links via the M11 to London, the M25 northern sub-region and Cambridge.
-Bishop's Stortford is well positioned in relation to the UK's most dynamic economies."
+Stortford is well positioned in relation to the UK's most dynamic economies."
 This study also highlights Stortford's skilled population, as well as the importance of "quality of life" as an important economic asset.
 In addition to East Hertfordshire topping the Halifax Quality of Life survey in 2020, Stortford has been highlighted as a popular commuter town in articles in The Times, The Evening Standard, and the Metro newspaper London.

-Like the UK as a whole, Bishop's Stortford has a highly service-based economy.
+Like the UK as a whole, Stortford has a highly service-based economy.
 In the 2011 census, 84.5% of Stortford residents in employment stated that they worked in a service industry, which was higher than East Hertfordshire (81.2%) and England (81.2%).
 Of particular note is that 7.9% of local workers are employed in Transportation and Storage which is well above the English average of 5.0%.
 The most significant employer in this industry is Stansted Airport, which was estimated in 2013 to employ at least 1,000 people who live in Stortford.

 Commuters represent a sizeable proportion of the local working age population.
 The Town Wide Employment Study estimated in 2013 around 3,000 people (round 15% of those in employment) commute from Stortford by rail, with the largest proportion "in all probability" travelling into Central London.
 This is reflected in Stortford in the 2011 census having a much higher proportion of workers in managerial and professional occupations than the national average, as shown in the table below.

-Bishop's Stortford itself has a strong internal economy, with an estimated 16,985 people employed within the town boundaries.
+Stortford itself has a strong internal economy, with an estimated 16,985 people employed within the town boundaries.
 There are 329 businesses established in the town centre (as of 2018) represented by the Bishop's Stortford Business Improvement District (BID).
 There is also a Bishop's Stortford Chamber of Commerce.

 Stortford is considered the Principal Town Centre in East Hertfordshire by East Hertfordshire District Council's District Plan, serving as a destination for visitors from beyond the town.
 There is both an indoor shopping centre, Jackson Square, and a traditional high street running along the axis of South Street, Potter Street and North Street, as well as the adjoining streets.
 The town has a twice weekly market and a monthly farmers market run by Bishop's Stortford Town Council.